opnfv/fuel/docs/release/installation/installation.instruction.rst

 Preface
 =======

-Before starting the installation of the Euphrates release of OPNFV, using Fuel as a deployment tool, some planning must be done.
+Before starting the installation of the Fraser release of OPNFV, using Fuel as a deployment tool, some planning must be done.